GIG-Cymru-NHS-Wales/ways-of-working/basecamp-plan-management/index.md

 Comparable features can be found in a wide range of planner products:

-- Microsoft office-oriented products such as Project, Planner, DevOps.
+- Microsoft office-oriented products such as Project, Planner, Loop, DevOps.

 - Atlassian developer-oriented products such as Trello, Jira, Confluence.